 Competitive salaries are a must in the current market, but people are also attracted to extra perks.

-Applejack Hospitality operates six venues across Sydney and employs just under 200 people.
-Its Group HR Manager, Matt Jenkins, says the company aims to provide perks that make employees feel valued.
+Applejack Hospitality operates nine venues across Sydney and employs just under 300 people.
+Its Director of P&C, Matt Jenkins, says the company aims to provide perks that make employees feel valued.

 As an example, staff are given credit through a mobile app based on their length of tenure with the business.
 This credit can be spent at any of the company’s venues.